skagr/footballdata/README.rst

     :target: https://pypi.python.org/pypi/footballdata
     :alt: Latest PyPI version

 A collection of wrappers over football [*]_ data from various websites / APIs.
-You get: Pandas dataframes with sensible, matching column names across datasets.
+You get: Pandas dataframes with sensible, matching column names and identifiers across datasets.
 Data is downloaded when needed and cached locally.
 Example Jupyter Notebooks are in the Github repo.

 Status: Pre-Alpha